Locations:

 A note from Cleveland Clinic

 Getting a new diagnosis can be stressful.
 The good news is that Graves’ disease is a manageable and treatable condition.
-If you’re experiencing symptoms of Graves’ disease or have certain risk factors, such as a family history of thyroid disease, be sure to contact your healthcare provider.
-They can give you some simple tests to see if your thyroid is making too much thyroid hormone.
+If you have symptoms or certain risk factors, like a family history of thyroid disease, contact your healthcare provider.
+They can recommend some simple tests to see if your thyroid is making too much thyroid hormone.

 Medically Reviewed